 Articles

 What do we want from our number 7?
-Posted over 10 years ago
+Posted about 11 years ago

 The ever changing laws of rugby football mean that the role of the seven is also always on the move.
 Over 45 years ago the new laws requiring that the backs stand ten yards from the lineout and delaying the back row’s scrum detachment limited the pressure the flanker could put on the opposition half-backs.
 The ‘fliers’ were no longer so effective.